gluglulim/singularity/README.md

 The `nearest_percent(value, step=100)` function had 0% coverage.
 Tests were created for the following branches:
 - If `2 * sub_percent <= step`, return `value - sub_percent`.
 - Else, return `value + (step - sub_percent)`.

+To test these 2 branches we created test cases to cover each branch using different input :
+Test case 1: when 2 * sub_percent <= step return value - sub_percent, we gave ‘value’ = 140 and expected result == 100.
+Test case 2: when 2 * sub_percent > step return value - sub_percent, we gave ‘value’ = 180 and expected result == 200.
+The test cases successfully covered each branch and improved the function coverage from 0% to 100%, the file coverage increased by 2% (from 74% to 76%)

 ## Overall